farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 | `Risky`      | `Standard` | 2      |
 | `Controlled` | `Limited`  | 1      |

-When a roll has consequences, you use the position rating to see how many segments you tick on danger clocks, or how much stress a character gets when they are harmed, etc.
+When a roll creates a consequence, you use the `position rating` to see how many segments you tick on danger clocks, or how much stress a character gets when they are harmed, etc.

-When a roll is a success, you use the effect rating to see how many segments you tick on progress clocks, how much information the character gets out of an investigation, etc.
+When a roll is a success, you use the `effect rating` to see how many segments you tick on progress clocks, how much information the character gets out of an investigation, etc.

 More on clocks in [**Mechanics&nbsp;»&nbsp;Clocks**](mechanics#clocks)